jdleesmiller/jdleesmiller.github.io/_drafts/counting-states-enumeration-2048.markdown

 # Counting States

 Here a *state* captures a complete configuration of the board by specifying the value of the tile, if any, in each of the board's cells.
-When counting states, our overall goal is to find the smallest number of states that will adequately capture all of the 'interesting' features of the game as a whole.
-In the previous post, the estimates from (very basic) combinatorics counted many states that can't actually occur in the game and so clearly don't capture anything very interesting.
+Our overall goal is to count all of the states that can actually occur in the game and no more.
+In the previous post, the estimates from (very basic) combinatorics counted many states that can't actually occur in the game.
 By enumerating states systematically from each of the possible start states, we ensure that the states we count are actually reachable in play.

-We also have other kinds of freedom in choosing which states are interesting.
+We also have some freedom in choosing which states are interesting enough to count.
 Because the game ends when we obtain a `2048` tile, we won't care about where that tile is or what else is on the board, so we can condense all of the states with a `2048` tile into a special "win" state.
 Similarly, if we lose, we won't care exactly how we lost; we can condense all of losing states into a special "lose" state.

 # Canonicalization and Symmetry